edgexfoundry/device-sdk-c/docs/deviceprofiles.md

 supported by the SDK.
 * readWrite - "R", "RW", or "W" indicating whether the value is readable or writable.
-* defaultValue - a value assumed before any readings are taken.
+* defaultValue - a value used for PUT requests which do not specify one.
 * base - a value to be raised to the power of the raw reading before it is returned.
 * scale - a factor by which to multiply a reading before it is returned.
 * offset - a value to be added to a reading before it is returned.